founders4schools/django-donations/README.rst

 TODO
 ====

-* example project/sort out config folder
-    * setup.py/requirements.txt
-* auto_config.py/app_settings.py
+* Update the documentation and readme
-* integrate with pypi, readthedocs & travis
+* integrate with readthedocs or pythonhosted or both!
 * tests - unit/integration
 * task to periodically verify pending donations

-* Update the documentation and readme
-* (dashboard - track/view donations from the business side - kpis etc)
+(* dashboard - track/view donations from the business side - kpis etc
-* (views/urls? - provide an api hook into the system (/donations - dashboard))
+* views/urls? - provide an api hook into the system (/donations - dashboard))

 v2 and beyond
 -------------